Nolinor Aviation: History

 In 2006, the company was named one of the best enterprises in the province of Quebec by the National Bank of Canada.
 Nolinor is taking its share of the market outside the Quebec region.

-In 2007, Nolinor Aviation acquired two ex-Royal Air Maroc Boeing 737-200 combis (freight/passenger).
+In 2007, Nolinor Aviation acquired two ex-Royal Air Maroc Boeing 737-200 combi aircraft (freight/passenger).

 In 2011, Nolinor acquired another 737-200 full freighter, for its cargo operations.